-The Observatory has been informed by reliable sources about the new arrest and arbitrary detention of Mr. Sayed Yousif AlMuhafdhah, Acting Vice President and Head of Documentation Unit of the Bahrain Center for Human Rights (BCHR).
+The Observatory has been informed by reliable sources about the prolonged detention of Mr. Sayed Yousif AlMuhafdhah, Acting Vice President and Head of Documentation Unit of the Bahrain Center for Human Rights (BCHR).

-The Observatory strongly condemns the arbitrary arrest and detention of Mr. AlMuhafdhah, and calls on the Bahraini authorities for his immediate and unconditional release, as such acts seem to merely aim at sanctioning and hindering his human rights activities.
+The Observatory strongly condemns the continued arbitrary detention of Mr. AlMuhafdhah, and calls on the Bahraini authorities to release him immediately and unconditionally, as it seems to merely aim at sanctioning and hindering his human rights activities.

 The Observatory more generally reiterates its call on the Bahraini authorities to put an end to all acts of harassment – including at the judicial level – against all human rights defenders in Bahrain, and to comply with all international human rights standards and international instruments ratified by Bahrain, in particular the United Nations (UN) Declaration on Human Rights Defenders, adopted by the UN General Assembly on December 9, 1998.